-NOTE: A listed temperature and pressure relief valve listed as complying with the Standard for Relief Valves and Automatic Gas Shutoff Devices for Hot Water Supply Systems (ANSI Z21.22 / CSA 4.4) of suitable discharge capacity must be installed in the separate storage tank system.
+NOTE: A temperature and pressure relief valve, listed as complying with the Standard for Relief Valves and Automatic Gas Shutoff Devices for Hot Water Supply Systems (ANSI Z21.22 / CSA 4.4) of suitable discharge capacity, must be installed in the separate storage tank system.

-If the Mighty Therm2 water heater is installed in a closed water supply system, such as one having a backflow preventer in the cold water supply line, the relief valve may discharge periodically, due to thermal expansion.
-Means (such as a properly-sized expansion tank) shall be provided to control thermal expansion.
+If this water heater is installed in a closed water supply system, such as one having a backflow preventer in the cold water supply line, the relief valve may discharge periodically, due to thermal expansion.
+A properly-sized expansion tank (or other means) must be provided to control thermal expansion.
 Contact the water supplier or local plumbing inspector on how to control this situation.

-4B.3 Water Flow Requirements - Water Heater
+4.B.3 Water Flow Requirements - Water Heater

 In a water heating application (an open system), new water is constantly being introduced.
-With the new water comes a fresh supply of minerals that can be deposited on the unit's heat exchanger.
+With the new water comes a fresh supply of minerals that can be deposited on the units heat exchanger.
 This is commonly known as scaling.
 The amount of minerals will depend upon the hardness of the water.
 Water can also be aggressive, and can erode metals, including copper, if the water is moved too quickly.
-The water flow requirements for the Mighty Therm2 water heater are based upon the hardness of the water.
+The water flow requirements for this units water heater are based upon the hardness of the water.
 The water flow is kept high enough to prevent scaling, but low enough to prevent tube erosion.
-For extremely soft or hard water, cupro-nickel tubes are available.
-Contact a Laars Representative if you have questions or concerns about water quality.
+For extremely soft or hard water, cupronickel tubes are available.
+Contact a manufacturers representative if you have questions or concerns about water quality.

 Pump-mounted water heaters can be ordered with standard pumps for soft or normal water or with pumps for hard water.
-The pumps used are sized for the headloss through the heater, plus 30 feet (9.1m) of full-sized piping (same size as heater outlet) and a normal number of fittings.
+The pumps used are sized for the headloss through the heater, plus 30 feet (9.1m) of fullsized piping (same size as heater outlet) and a normal number of fittings.